Hours of Operation:

 Q. What kind of items do you accept for donation?

 A. We take most items for donation!
 The much shorter list is what we don’t take.
 Towels/ bedding/ or dog beds that have holes in them and rips or tears we don’t take because the dogs will rip them up and eat them!
 Anything in very bad condition we don’t take, as well.
 We love to accept crates, dog bowls, dog beds, dog toys, collars/leashes, dog clothes, and so much more.
-If you’re unsure of your donation, give us a call!
+It’s always a good idea to call ahead and make sure we have room!
+Th community is so generous and sometimes we run out of storage space for some items.
+Give us a call to check!
 We will be happy to let you know if it is something we can use!

 Q. Do you take open bags of dog food?